darklyght/Moduler/README.md

 If you require an Ubuntu system to test the script on, do consider using my [DigitalOcean referral link](https://m.do.co/c/c9881f486a87).
 It is greatly appreciated and will support future development.

 ## Usage
-Run the following commands in `your-installation directory/modules_app` to run the application
+Run the following commands in `your-installation directory/modules_app` to run the application:
 ```
 screen -dmS horizon bash -c 'hz serve --dev --bind all'
 ```